adica/aws.lambda/README.md

 # AWS lambda functions introduction

-On 2015 Amazon introduce us [AWS Lambda functions](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) - a serverless compute platform for stateless code execution in response to triggers.
+On 2015 Amazon introduces us [AWS Lambda functions](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) - a serverless compute platform for stateless code execution in response to triggers.

 Basically - you can split your code into small stateless functions (microservices) that execute in response to triggers.
 Those triggers can be: